gabogoses/cars/README.md

 ## Installation

-Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Virtuo App (please do it in ain folder and into client/ folder).
+Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Virtuo App (please do it inside main folder and into client/ folder).

 ```bash
 npm install